 The eco-friendly environment is another highlight of the resort.
 Its villas are open-air, resembling a luxury tree house; they use all local foods and materials, avoiding imports, and you're welcome to go to the farm to pick up the food material by yourself.

 Bangkok, Thailand: Mandarin Oriental, Bangkok - the "Grande Dame" of Bangkok

 Mandarin Oriental, Bangkok (Photo Credit: Mandarin Oriental, Bangkok)

 Mandarin Oriental, Bangkok, the "Grande Dame" of Bangkok, is known as a witness of the city since it originally opened in 1876.
 Located on the banks of the Chao Phraya River, it sets peacefully away from the hustle and bustle of the city.
-During the past 140 years, many travelers and authors have been deeply inspired by this hotel, and it even sets a two-story Authors' Wing that is well-known for many travelers.
+During the past 140 years, many travelers and authors have been deeply inspired by this hotel, and it even sets a two-story Authors' Wing that is well-known to many travelers.